How to Set Up Your Antique Long Case Clock

 We at Green and Cockburn though cannot be responsible if this work is not undertaken properly.

-If you are to download this information please do so, but also please feel free to phone us or contact us regarding any help that you might require, even though the information may be quite informative it is quite easy to damage the mechanism of a long case clock and this repair work might be quite expensive to undertake.
+If you are to download this information please do so, but also please feel free to phone us or contact us regarding any help that you might require, as it is quite easy to damage the mechanism of a long case clock and the subsequent repair work might be quite expensive to undertake.

 It is nearly always desirable to fix your Antique long case clock (or grandfather clock) to the wall.
 If this is not done, apart from the risk of its being knocked over, when the weights are roughly half way down (nearly level with the pendulum bob), they will pick up its motion and rock from side to side and result in the pendulum stopping.